 How can you protect your smart home?

 Avira’s Home Guard is a free security app for Android and iOS that checks your home network for vulnerabilities, for example, open ports.
 It also lists all devices connected to the network and checks the Internet speed.
 You find out whether unauthorized persons are sharing the WLAN and slow down the speed.
-In our three-part blog series, you can find out how you can protect your smart home with Avira Home Guard.

 In addition, Avira offers a WLAN router equipped with Avira SafeThingsTM IoT technology in cooperation with TP-Link®.
 HomeShield is a security system that automatically protects smart home devices against IoT threats such as DDoS, phishing, spyware, and hijacking attacks.
 It identifies and blocks suspicious behavior of individual devices and marks invasive tracking activities.